ultraschemer-microweb/microweb/README.md

 }
 ```

 Other business class are also problematic.
 The assignment of roles to users can't be made using internal Microweb business calls anymore.
 It must be made by KeyCloak - so you need to call KeyCloak to timplement this operation.
 It means that the business call called by `GuiAssignRoleController`, which is `UserManagement.setRoleToUser`, can't be used anymore.
 It must be replaced by a suitable call to KeyCloak REST API.
 If you analyse the class `CentralUserRepositoryManagement` you'll se how to perform such calls, and reimplement `GuiAssignRoleController` with the correct business call implementation (these will need to be implemented from scratch, since `CentralUserRepositoryManagement` doesn't have any routine to assign roles to users) is let as an exercise to the reader.
+Other user data updates also need to be altered to use `CentralUserRepositoryManagement` features, or call KeyCloak directly.
+An example of this is the password change API calls.

 The `ImageManagement` business class must be corrected too: